leedium/occ-react-component/README.md

 all requests to the widget js folder.
 You can change this to be more specific.

 <img width="300px" src ="https://github.com/leedium/occ-react-component/blob/develop/proxy-mappings.png?raw=true" alt="Charles proxy mappings" />

+### \* Important:for Charles, You need to enable SSL Proxying for both your OCC instance and your WebpackDevServer(localhost:9000)

 Mappings